risingwavelabs/risingwave-docs-legacy/docs/sql/system-catalogs/information-schema.md

 The `table_constraints` view contains all constraints for tables that the current user owns or has privileges other than `SELECT` on.

-This view assume the constraint schema is the same as the table schema, since `pg_catalog.pg_constraint` only supports primary key.

 The `table_constraints` view contains the following columns.

 |Column|Type|Description|